 The Supreme Court has jurisdiction to determine certain appeals.
-These include appeals from the Court's own Associate Judges and Judges.
-It is also empowered to determine appeals from other Courts and Tribunals, in certain circumstances.
+These include appeals from the Court's own judicial registrars, associate judges and judges.
+Associate It is also empowered to determine appeals from other Courts and Tribunals, in certain circumstances.

-Appeals from an Associate Judge's decision are commenced by a notice of appeal.
+Appeals from an associate judge's decision are commenced by a notice of appeal.
 There is no prescribed form but the general requirements of Order 27 of Chapter I should be observed.
-The content of the notice should provide for a return time and date, before a Judge in the Practice Court at 210 William Street, Melbourne.
+The content of the notice should provide for a return time and date as advised by the practice court coordinator or the Commercial Court Registry as required.
 There is no fee on this application.

 Appeals from decisions of a Judge must be determined by the Court of Appeal.
 This applies regardless of whether the decision was made in the County Court or by one of the three Judges at the Victorian Civil and Administrative Tribunal.